Vinjul1704/SoulsTAS/README.md

 # SoulsTAS - TAS tool for Elden Ring, Sekiro and Dark Souls 3

-THIS README HAS BEEN UPDATED WITH CHANGES FOR THE NEXT RELEASE.
-FOR A README WITH INFO FOR THE LAST STABLE RELEASE (0.2.0), SEE HERE: https://github.com/Vinjul1704/SoulsTAS/blob/8c3fabac0d89d7825334b9f2670aaccfe0d441e9/README.md

-This is a tool to create Tool-Assisted Speedruns (TAS) for Elden Ring, Sekiro and Dark Souls 3.
+This is a tool to create Tool-Assisted Speedruns (TAS) for Elden Ring, Sekiro and Dark Souls 3 (not implemented yet).

 It is run in a command line interface and works with script files that include the TAS actions:
 ```